Making videos has never been my strong suit.

 Not only you are in good company, but you are also in luck.

-According to Ryan’s research team, videos with people talking to the camera don’t convert as well as videos made with other tools.
+According to my research, videos with people talking to the camera don't convert as well as videos made with other tools.

 Even simple PowerPoint videos.